alexeski/tabcatalog-chrome-extension/README.md

 # TabCatalog - A simple Chrome Extension to explore the Tableau Metadata API and download query results

-Using [Tableau's Metadata API](https://help.tableau.com/current/api/metadata_api/en-us/index.html) , one can explore metadata from the ([Tableau Catalog])(https://www.tableau.com/products/add-ons/catalog)) using GraphQL queries.
+Using [Tableau's Metadata API](https://help.tableau.com/current/api/metadata_api/en-us/index.html), one can explore metadata from the [Tableau Catalog](https://www.tableau.com/products/add-ons/catalog) using GraphQL queries.

-This simple (Chromium-based browser)extension allows one to quickly explore data from the Catalog and even export the results to a Json file, to further data analysis with e.g [Tableau Desktop](https://www.tableau.com/products/desktop) and [Tableau Prep](https://www.tableau.com/products/prep).
+This simple (Chromium-based browser) extension allows one to quickly explore data from the Catalog and even export the results to a Json file, to further data analysis with e.g [Tableau Desktop](https://www.tableau.com/products/desktop) and [Tableau Prep](https://www.tableau.com/products/prep).

 <!-- ![extension screenshot](./| width=300) -->
 <img src="extension_screenshot.png" alt="" width="350"/>